vH2O2 bio-decontamination measurement, monitoring and control

-Hydrogen peroxide is an environmentally friendly way of performing bio-decontamination in isolators, hospital rooms, transfer hatches and other applications.
-Vaporized H2O2 concentration levels are measured during bio-decontamination to ensure process conditions have been achieved.
-Vaisala’s unique sensor for measuring vaporized hydrogen peroxide PEROXCAP® ensures reliable and repeatable results.
+Vaporized hydrogen peroxide is a safe and environmentally friendly way of performing bio-decontamination in isolators, hospital rooms, transfer hatches and other applications.
+Vaporized H2O2 concentration levels and other parameters are measured during bio-decontamination to provide in-process control and ensure process conditions have been achieved.

 H2O2 Measurement: Relative Saturation